List of Miss Universe runners-up and finalists: 1st Runner-Up

-The current 1st Runner-Up is Amanda Dudamel from Venezuela, as for the edition that took place on January 14, 2023 in New Orleans, Louisiana.
+The current 1st Runner-Up is Chidimma Adetshina from Nigeria, as for the edition that took place on November 16, 2024 in Mexico City, Mexico.

 2nd Runner-Up

-The second Runner-Up of each edition of Miss Universe is the third placer behind the candidate who is crowned as Miss Universe (first placer) and the first Runner-Up (second placer).
+The Second Runner-Up of each edition of Miss Universe is the third placer behind the candidate who is crowned as Miss Universe (first placer) and the first Runner-Up (second placer).
 Although it has never happened, the second Runner-Up is supposed to take over the Miss Universe title if both the original winner and the first Runner-Up are unable to fulfill their duties/resign their titles.
-For example, if a Miss Universe winner is required to give up her title and the first Runner-Up is unable/does not want to assume the winner's position, the title then passes to the second Runner-Up.
+For example, if a Miss Universe winner is required to give up her title and the Firsr Runner-Up is unable/does not want to assume the winner's position, the title then passes to the second Runner-Up.

+The third place finisher being designated as 2nd runner-up has been awarded seventy-three times (1952–2024).

 This table lists the number of 2nd Runner-Up titles by country.
 There are some special considerations as well: